13 Signs of Clouded Judgment That Can Trap Your Thinking

 Delay in Making Decisions.
 When you are experiencing intense emotions, it is best to refrain from making important decisions.
 Allow yourself time to calm down and gather your thoughts.

 Consider the Consequences.
 Examine the Repercussions.
 Consider the potential consequences of your choices.
 How might the decisions you make affect the people in your life or your future?
-You be able to concentrate better by doing this.
+You will be able to concentrate better by doing this.

 Think of everything you can do.
 All options should be considered when making a decision, even if they are not the most desirable.
 This will enable you to make a better-informed choice.